 The Yahoo Japan Group's operations are based on a license agreement with Yahoo!
 Inc., one of the founding partners of the Company.
-Most of the Yahoo! trademark, software, and tools, etc. (hereinafter referred to as the trademark) used in the operation of our Internet search services are the property of Yahoo!
+The Yahoo! trademark, software, and tools (hereinafter referred to as the trademark) used in the operation of our Internet search services are the property of Yahoo!
 Inc. We conduct business operations through a license obtained for the use of the trademark.
 As such, the agreement with Yahoo!
 Inc. is crucial to our core operations, and any modifications to the agreement could affect our business performance.

 Contract name YAHOO!
-JAPAN LICENSE AGREEMENT Contract date April 1, 1996 Contract term From April 1, 1996; termination date unspecified Note: The license agreement may be terminated under the following conditions: mutual decision by the companies to terminate the agreement; cancellation of the agreement following bankruptcy or loan default by one of the companies; purchase of one-third or more of the outstanding shares of Yahoo Japan Corporation by a competitor of Yahoo!
+JAPAN LICENSE AGREEMENT Contract date April 1, 1996 Contract term From April 1, 1996; termination date unspecified Note: The license agreement may be terminated under the following conditions: mutual decision by the companies to terminate the agreement; cancellation of the agreement following bankruptcy or loan default by one of the companies; purchase of one-third or more of the Company's outstanding shares by a competitor of Yahoo!
 Inc.; merger or acquisition rendering Yahoo!
-Inc. and SoftBank Group Corp. incapable of maintaining over 50% of shareholder voting rights of Yahoo Japan Corporation (may be waived by agreement of Yahoo!
+Inc. and SoftBank Group Corp. incapable of maintaining over 50% of shareholder voting rights of the Company (may be waived by agreement of Yahoo!
 Inc.).
 Counterparty Yahoo!
-Inc. Main details Licensing rights granted by Yahoo!
-Inc. to Yahoo Japan Corporation: Non-exclusive rights granted to Yahoo Japan Corporation for reproduction and use of Yahoo!
-Inc.'s Internet search and other services customized and localized for the Japanese market (hereinafter referred to as the Japanese version of the Yahoo! search services) Non-exclusive rights granted to Yahoo Japan Corporation for use in Japan of the Yahoo! trademark Exclusive rights granted to Yahoo Japan Corporation for publishing of the Yahoo! trademark in Japan Exclusive rights granted to Yahoo Japan Corporation worldwide for development, commercial use, and promotion of the Japanese version of the Yahoo! search services Non-exclusive rights granted (gratis) to Yahoo!
-Inc. worldwide for use of Japanese content added by Yahoo Japan Corporation to Yahoo!
+Inc. Main details 1) Licensing rights granted by Yahoo!
+Inc. to the Company: • Non-exclusive rights granted to the Company for reproduction and use of Yahoo!
+Inc.'s Internet search and other services customized and localized for the Japanese market (hereinafter referred to as the Japanese version of the Yahoo! search services) • Non-exclusive rights granted to the Company for use in Japan of the Yahoo! trademark • Exclusive rights granted to the Company worldwide for development, commercial use, and promotion of the Japanese version of the Yahoo! search services 2) Non-exclusive rights granted (gratis) to Yahoo!
+Inc. worldwide for use of Japanese content added by the Company3) Royalties to be paid by the Company to Yahoo!
 Inc. (see Note, below) Note: Initially, royalties were calculated as 3% of gross profit less sales commissions.
 Effective January 2005, the calculation method for determining royalties was revised, as follows: Royalty calculation method {(Consolidated net sales) - (Advertising sales commissions on a consolidated basis) - (Cost of sales of consolidated subsidiaries with a different gross margin structure and others)} x 3% d.
 Issues related to the management of the Yahoo! brand overseas could restrict the expansion of the Yahoo Japan Group's business.

 We consider the establishment and proliferation of the Yahoo!
 JAPAN brand to be important, both for attracting users and advertisers and for expanding our business.
-The importance of brand recognition is increasing rapidly with the growth in the number of Internet services and low barriers to enter the Internet business.
+The importance of brand recognition is increasing rapidly with the growth in the number of Internet services and low barriers to entry in the Internet business.
 Especially given the intensifying competition among Internet companies, expenditures for establishing the Yahoo!
 JAPAN brand and boosting brand recognition could increase substantially.

 Although efforts are under way to promote the Yahoo! brand with cooperation from Yahoo!
-Group companies overseas, it is impossible for the Yahoo Japan Group to guarantee the outcome of these efforts.
+Group companies overseas, it is impossible to predict the outcome of these efforts.
 Failure on the part of Yahoo!
 Group companies overseas to effectively establish and proliferate the Yahoo! brand could impact the Yahoo Japan Group in the form of weaker brand presence.
 In addition, some agreements with overseas Yahoo!
 Group companies contain exclusionary provisions.
 We are not able to place certain advertisements while these agreements are in force.
 Although Yahoo!
 Inc. is making efforts around the world to protect trademarks that are core to its brand rights through applications, registrations, and presence, the possibility exists that Yahoo!
 Inc. has not registered trademarks necessary to our business in Japan.